Today is my first day as an intern for a non-profit organization and I have to admit, it has gone extremely well!

 The doctor has reassured us that Baby is still growing well and the heart is healthy, but they can’t get a clear photo until Baby decides to roll over.
 Which is why we have another appointment scheduled for when I’m 32 weeks.

-I almost scheduled it for the day before our baby shower, which Robert saved me from the possible wrath my mother would have inflicted upon me when he realized the date.
+I almost scheduled it for the day before our baby shower, which my husband saved me from the possible wrath my mother would have inflicted upon me when he realized the date.
 Thank you, My Love!

-We were able to set up an appointment for the week after the baby shower, but Robert and I realized we may have a small, itty bitty dilemma on our hands.
+We were able to set up an appointment for the week after the baby shower, but my husband and I realized we may have a small, itty bitty dilemma on our hands.
 At our last ultrasound in February, we were able to learn the baby’s gender.
 Since it’s been a month, we asked them time to verify and make sure.
-(My mom was told my sister was going to be a boy, so there’s that to consider…)
+(My mom had been told my sister was going to be a boy, so there’s that to consider…)

 Only they weren’t able to because Baby Gonzalez had their little legs crossed.
 Did I forget to mention how obviously difficult this kid is going to be, as well?
 Maybe I should just consider it good manners, instead.
 Anyway, we’re a little nervous that the gender we reveal at the baby shower may possibly be wrong.